 Learn more about the Taipei Fun Pass.
 Figure out what they do to determine whether it’s worth getting.

-I’ve lived in Taiwan and have traveled to many places.
+I’ve lived in Taiwan for over 5 years and have traveled to many places.
 Meanwhile, I love to save money.
 I made this guide to help you determine whether the Taipei Fun Pass offers value.

 The Taipei Fun Pass is a type of EasyCard (integrated circuit card) that provides benefits based on the pass type you buy.
 All Fun Pass types give you free entry into various popular attractions throughout Taipei, New Taipei, and Keelung cities.